AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     - Package updated to work with Umbraco 16.
 - 6.1.0
     - Resolved issues running on Umbraco 16.
 Simplified client side dependencies and took minimum Umbraco dependency to 16.2.0.
+- 7.0.0
+    - Package updated to work with Umbraco 17.
+- 7.0.1
+    - Fixed issue with client side assets packaging.